open-and-sustainable/cirquant/docs/database-schema-processed.md

 ### Value Calculations
 - All monetary values in EUR
-- Missing values handled as zero values
+- Missing values are preserved where possible; some rate calculations coalesce missing components to zero for stability

 ### Derived Indicators
 1. **Apparent Consumption** = Production + Imports - Exports